Moreton, Merseyside: Public Houses

-Public houses include the Coach & Horses Inn which opened in 1928, The Grange, The Mockbeggar Hall, which is a branch of JD Wetherspoon, The Farmers Arms, The Sandbrook and The Armchair.
+Public houses include the Coach & Horses Inn which opened in 1928, The Grange, The Mockbeggar Hall, which was a branch of JD Wetherspoon, The Farmers Arms, The Sandbrook and The Armchair.
 Former pubs included the Morton Arms, noted for its incorrect spelling, although it is thought to be an external source and not intended as Moreton, the Millhouse (demolished 2018) and the Plough Inn (demolished).

 Parks and Commons

-Parks include Lingham Park and Upton Park.
-Meanwhile, Ditton Lane Nature Reserve is towards the coast, along with the North Wirral Coastal Park.
+Parks include Lingham Park and Upton Park; Ditton Lane Nature Reserve is sited towards the coast.
 In the North Wirral Coastal Park, Leasowe Lighthouse was built in 1763 and is the oldest brick-built lighthouse in Britain.
 The lighthouse was built because of the sandbanks just offshore.
 It has been restored and is open to the public at times.

 Sport

-The Moreton Hills Golf Centre has a driving range which is situated adjacent to the Tarran Way Industrial Estate.
-Moreton Football Club was on Upton Road, and is now based at Sandbrook Lane, as Sandbrook FC.
+The Moreton Hills Golf Centre has a driving range, which is situated adjacent to the Tarran Way Industrial Estate.
+Moreton Football Club was on Upton Road and is now based at Sandbrook Lane, as Sandbrook FC.